Skip to content

 Configuration

-LightningROD is configured through environment variables, loaded from a .env file.
+LightningROD is configured through environment variables and in-app settings.

 Environment Variables